ani-gumruyan/IESM315-ClassProject/README.md

-# IESM315-ClassProject
+# IESM315 - ClassProject

 IESM315: Design & Analysis of Experiments

 American University of Armenia

-**Class Project**
+## Topic

-Topic: Human Perception of Randomness in Number Generation
+Human Perception of Randomness in Number Generation

+## Collaborators

-Collaborators: I. Torosyan & A. Gumruyan
+I. Torosyan & A. Gumruyan